 Copy over email account information

-After you change the domain name, copy the old account's emails, forwarders, filters and auto responders to the new account.
+Change the domain name, copy the old account's emails, forwarders, filters, and autoresponders to the new account.
 To do this, open the

 /home/backup-username/username directory and run the following commands:

 After you copy the emails, forwarders, filters and autoresponders, change the ownership of those files to the new user.
 To do this, run the following commands:

 Make certain that you append asterisks (